 What is CoolTone? | The Amazing New Body Contouring Treatment

 Several men and women are wondering, “What is CoolTone?”.
-Now you don’t have to wonder any longer.
 CoolTone is a new technology brought to you by the makers of CoolSculpting.
-This unique treatment helps to sculpt a more defined body foreveryone, men and women.
-While its sister-treatment focuses on fat reduction, CoolTone goes a step furtherCoolTone to help build muscle definition to sculpt a rock-hard body for each patient.
-This FDA cleared procedure works to stimulatethe muscle tissues deep below the skin’s surface by inducing intense contractions.
-The hard contractions are known as supramaximal contractions, and theyhelp to strengthen and tone the muscles to give you a visibly more firm, sculpted body.
+This unique treatment helps to sculpt a more defined body for men and women.
+While its sister-treatment, CoolSculpting, focuses on fat reduction, CoolTone goes a step further to transform the physique.
+CoolTone builds, strengthens, and tones muscle definition.
+This FDA cleared procedure stimulates muscle tissues deep below the skin’s surface by inducing intense contractions.
+The hard contractions are known as supramaximal contractions, and they strengthen and tone the muscles to give you a visibly more firm, sculpted body.

 Related article: What is CoolSculpting >>

-What is cooltone? | Cooltone Benefits
+What is CoolTone Good For?

 Strengthens core muscles

-Chiselsd washboard abs
+Chisels washboard abs

 Lifts and tones the buttocks